Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: Conclusion

 \section{Conclusion}

-This paper is concerned with the motion of a rotating test body in the Schwarzschild metric, which is described by the Mathisson\,--\,Papapetrou equations and the Tulczyjew condition.
+This paper is concerned with the motion of a rotating test body in the Schwarzschild metric, which is described by the MPD equations and the Tulczyjew condition.
 This system admits additional integrals, making it possible to decrease the number of equations in it, i.e., to perform a reduction.
-This paper presents an explicit reduction after which the Mathisson\,--\,Papapetrou equations reduce to a Hamiltonian system with three degrees of freedom.
+This paper presents an explicit reduction after which the MPD equations reduce to a Hamiltonian system with three degrees of freedom.
 This system has an invariant manifold on which the required trajectories lie.
 On this manifold, the problem reduces to a Hamiltonian system with two degrees of freedom.

 Among the fixed points of this system there are the well-known \cite{Suzuki1997, Tod1976} symmetric circular orbits.
-The orbital angular momentum of these trajectories is parallel to the angular momentum of the test body.
-It has turned out that the change of type of these fixed points leads to the emergence of asymmetric circular orbits.
-The angular momentum of these orbits is not parallel to the angular momentum of the body.
+The total angular momentum of these trajectories is parallel to the angular momentum of the test body.
+We find that the change of stability type of these fixed points gives rise to asymmetric circular orbits.
+The total angular momentum of these orbits is not parallel to the angular momentum of the body.
 If the test body is a black hole or a neutron star, these solutions turn out to be unstable.
-We note that asymmetric circular orbits have no analogs for geodesics since for them, as $c\to 0$, $\mathcal{E} \to +\infty$.
+We note that asymmetric circular orbits have no analogs for geodesics since for them it holds that, as the spin magnitude $c\to 0$, $\mathcal{E} \to +\infty$.